malphas-lang/malphas-lang/handover.md

    - Better type conversion handling
    - Complete all code generation paths

+## Module System Implementation

+**⚠️ Status:** Design complete, implementation reverted during debugging.
+See `MODULE_SYSTEM_HANDOVER.md` for complete design documentation and re-implementation guide.

+**Key Design Decision:** Extract public symbols immediately as declarations are processed in `processModDecl()`, not in a post-processing step.
+This is the correct, efficient approach.

+**Quick Summary:**
+- `mod utils;` loads `utils.mal` or `utils/mod.mal` from same directory
+- Only `pub` symbols are exported and accessible via `use utils::symbol;`
+- Circular dependency detection prevents infinite loops
+- Module resolution is relative to current file's directory

 ## Known Issues

 1. **Debug files**: Some debug_*.go files may exist in root - safe to delete
 2. **Error messages**: Generic but could be more helpful with spans
 3. **Where clause codegen**: Parsed but not fully used in Go output
 4. **Partial inference**: Not implemented (all or nothing for type args)
+5. **Module system**: Implementation reverted - see `MODULE_SYSTEM_HANDOVER.md` for re-implementation guide

 ## Design Decisions